crowdsourcing-class/crowdsourcing-class.github.io/wa3.md

 	This will still take a few minutes, since you still need to train on all 70K training articles!

 	If it works, run on the full 1.5M articles.
 Once you start it, don't hold your breadth.
 Maybe go grab coffee...or a nice dinner downtown...go for a leisurly hike.
 It took me about XXX minutes to finish on biglab.
-When the code finishes, it will have created a file called classifier_predictions.txt, which contains the classifier predictions, one per line.
-E.g. the first line of classifier_predictions.txt is a '0' if the classifier thinks that the first article in data/unlabelled-data/articles.txt is not gun related.
+When the code finishes, it will have created a file called <code>classifier_predictions.txt</code>, which contains the classifier predictions, one per line.
+E.g. the first line of <code>classifier_predictions.txt</code> is a '0' if the classifier thinks that the first article in data/unlabelled-data/articles.txt is not gun related.

-4. You now have three parallel files, each with 1,471,811 lines in it: data/unlabelled-data/articles.txt, data/unlabelled-data/urls.txt, and classifier_predictions.txt.
+4. You now have three parallel files, each with 1,471,811 lines in it: <code>unlabelled-data/articles.txt</code>, <code>data/unlabelled-data/urls.txt</code>, and <code>classifier_predictions.txt</code>.
 For the next step, you will want to pull out just the urls of the articles which the classifier predicted as "gun-related"- that is, the lines for which classifier_predictions.txt has a '1'.
 You can use your favorite programming language to do this, or do it manually if you are bored and have nothing better to do.
 If you are interested, here is a great bash command to do it for you:

 	<pre><code>$ paste classifier_predictions.txt data/unlabelled-data/urls.txt | grep -e "^1" > positive_predicted_urls.txt</code></pre>

+	You should also pull out the negative predictions, and put them in a separate file:

+	<pre><code>$ paste classifier_predictions.txt data/unlabelled-data/urls.txt | grep -e "^0" > negative_predicted_urls.txt</code></pre>

-	(This creates a new file, positive_predicted_urls.txt, with two columns, one with the label (which will always be '1'), and one with the url.
-It uses three bash commands: <code>paste</code> just takes the contents of both files and pastes them side-by-side; <code>grep</code> searches for lines which match the pattern <code>"^1"</code>, where the <code>"^"</code> just means "beginning of the line"; and the <code>">"</code> symbol (often read as "redirect") tells it to put the output into a new file, called <code>positive_predicted_urls.txt</code>.)
+	This creates a new file, positive_predicted_urls.txt, with two columns, one with the label (which will always be '1'), and one with the url.
+It uses three bash commands: <code>paste</code> just takes the contents of both files and pastes them side-by-side; <code>grep</code> searches for lines which match the pattern <code>"^1"</code>, where the <code>"^"</code> just means "beginning of the line"; and the "<code>></code>" symbol (often read as "redirect") tells it to put the output into a new file, called <code>positive_predicted_urls.txt</code>.

+5. Finally, you will need to get a sample of these articles to label on Crowdflower.
+We will label 500 positive predictions, and throw in a few negative predictions (which we will use for quality control.
+Again, some bash to the rescue:

+	<pre><code>$ cat positive_predicted_urls.txt | shuf | head -500 > sample.txt
+	$ cat negative_predicted_urls.txt | shuf | head -50 >> sample.txt</code></pre>

+	This creates a new file, <code>sample.txt</code> which contains a random 500 lines from <code>positive_predicted_urls.txt</code> and a random 50 lines from <code>negattive_predicted_urls.txt</code>.
+Again, it uses three bash commands: <code>cat</code> (for "concatenate") just dumps the entire contents of a file; <code>shuf</code> scrambles the order of the lines; <code>head -n</code> takes the top <code>n</code> lines of its input and ignores the rest.
+We use <code>>></code> in the second line in order to append to a file that already exists.
+If we used <code>></code>, we would overwrite the lines that we already put there in the first command!

 ###Part 2: ShootingsHIT